ibm-cloud-docs/appid/sso.md

 3. If the credentials are valid, a user is signed in to your app.
 At the same time, {{site.data.keyword.appid_short_notm}}, creates a session and sets a cookie on the user's browser.
 4. If a user attempts to sign in to one of your other applications, {{site.data.keyword.appid_short_notm}} detects the session cookie and automatically signs the user into your app. {{site.data.keyword.appid_short_notm}} session cookies are instance-specific and are signed by the instance's unique private key.

 At this time, SSO is configured to work when Cloud Directory is the only identity provider enabled.
 If your instance of {{site.data.keyword.appid_short_notm}} is configured to use multiple identity providers, enabling SSO has no affect on the sign-in flow.
-Users are prompted to enter their Cloud Director credentials or choose one of the other providers at every sign in.
+Users are prompted to enter their Cloud Directory credentials or choose one of the other providers at every sign in.
 {: note}